 Dr. David Clippinger

 Dr. David Clippinger is a practitioner, scholar, and Master of T’ai Chi and Chi Kung, who has studied with many renowned T’ai Chi masters including Professor Li Deyin, Madame Fang Mi-Shou, Grandmaster William C. C. Chen, Master Helen Wu, Dr. Jwing Ming Yang, Grandmaster Daniel Lee, Grandmaster Xiaoxing Chen, Grandmaster Nick Gracenin, Dr. Yang Yang, and others.
-He has published articles on T’ai Chi, Buddhism, and Taoism in various journals and books and is currently writinga book that includes discussions of meditation and Chi Kung exercises.
+He has published articles on T’ai Chi, Buddhism, and Taoism in various journals and books and is currently writing on the concept of “Shi” the external energy that connects all things and informs the external aspects of T’ai Chi Chuan.
+His book, Cultivating Qi, published by Singing Dragon Books (2017), the foremost publisher on books on T’ai Chi Chuan (taijiquan), Chi Kung (qigong), Traditional Chinese Medicine (TCM), and meditation has been called “the first book that integrates practice and philosophy for a Western audience.”

 In addition to running Still Mountain, Dr. Clippinger has lectured upon T’ai Chi and Chi Kung at Allegheny General Hospital, was a keynote presenter for the 2005 National Ovarian Cancer Symposium and has conducted therapeutic T’ai Chi and Chi Kung workshops at Magee’s Womens Hospital, Gilda’s Club of Western PA, the Cancer Caring Center, the Dean Ornish Program at Allegheny General, the National Hemophilia Foundation’s Family Weekend, Shepherd Wellness Community Center, and the Healing Weekend Retreat for Persons for HIV/AIDS.
 He facilitates a corporate wellness program in Downtown Pittsburgh at UPMC as well as other locations.